jpeeling13/peelingoutblog/content/post/2021-09-26-richmond-visit-1.md

     - Travel
 categories:
     - Travel Guides
-URL: "/2021/09/26/richmond-visit-1"
+URL: "/2021/09/26/richmond-visit-2"

 ---
-The Roads are very tilty, but many spaces abound.
+Scott's Edition is fyre.
 The beer is good and the food is arguably even better.
 No, just kidding. the beer is unbeatable.

 <!--more-->
 > "Scott's Addition is Bongo-Bonkerssss" - Bryn